u-boot/u-boot/doc/driver-model/of-plat.rst

 In the case where SPL_OF_PLATDATA is enabled, plat_auto is still used to allocate space for the platform data.
-This is different from the normal behaviour and is triggered by the use of of-platdata (strictly speaking it is a non-zero platdata_size which triggers this).
+This is different from the normal behaviour and is triggered by the use of of-platdata (strictly speaking it is a non-zero plat_size which triggers this).

 The of-platdata struct contents is copied from the C structure data to the start of the newly allocated area.
 In the case where device tree is used,